Home BrittanyA getaway to Bénodet in Brittany

 Take a walk on the GR34

-If you are a fan of walks and hikes, you will also find what you are looking for in Bénodet and the surrounding area.
-The Bénodet tourist office sells hiking loops (30 detailed circuits in a guide for €7 or a guide to the town’s walks for €2), either by the sea or in the countryside.
-For our part, we went for a short walk in the Petit Moulin area on the GR34, the customs officers’ trail.
-This path on the Petit Moulin cove, where the sea comes inland, is easy to access as it is very flat and stretches for 2.7 kilometers.
-You can admire many species of birds and enjoy the quietness of the place.
+If you are a fan of walks and hiking, you will also find happiness in Bénodet and the surrounding area.
+The Bénodet tourist office sells hiking loops (30 circuits detailed in a guide for 7 € or a guide of walks in the town for 2 €), either by the sea or in the countryside.
+For our part, we did a small walk in the Petit Moulin area on the GR34, the customs officers’ path.
+This path on the Anse de Petit Moulin, where the sea comes inland, is easily accessible because it is very flat and stretches over 2.7 kilometers.
+You can admire numerous species of birds and enjoy the calm of the place.

 Cyclist on a wooden footbridge along the marsh near the GR34 in Bénodet.